ShubhradeepNandi/Hackathon/recomender/README.md

-# Watson Natural Language Classifier and Weather Recommender Demo
+# Watson Natural Language Classifier and Weather Recommendation Demo
 The IBM Watson&trade; Natural Language Classifier service applies deep learning techniques to make predictions about the best predefined classes for short sentences or phrases.
 The classifications can trigger a corresponding action to direct a request to a Recommender Engine.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.